Slowly, baseball rolls out pitch clock in spring training

 FORT MYERS, Fla. — Baseball is on the clock.

-The traditionally timeless sport implemented a pitch clock in major league spring training for the first time on Saturday in an attempt to hurry up both pitchers and hitters and keep the modern fan from tuning out the increasingly lengthy games.
+The traditionally timeless sport implemented a pitch clock all around major league spring training for the first time Saturday in an attempt to hurry up both pitchers and hitters and keep the modern fan from tuning out the increasingly lengthy games.

-Sixteen games across Florida and Arizona were scheduled to be played under the new rules, which were being phased in without threat of penalty for the first few days or more.
+Sixteen games across Florida and Arizona were played under the new rules, which were being phased in without threat of penalty for the first few days or more.
 There were no notable incidents in the afternoon, when three of the six games approached or surpassed 3 hours.

 “I hope it gets the tempo up,” Marlins manager Don Mattingly said after the St. Louis Cardinals beat Miami 11-1 in 3 hours, 15 minutes.
 “It sounds like at the minor league level they get used to it, and that’s the way you go.”